tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 Different from software, SoC designs have users with fundamentally different requirements including higher-level designs, high-level software, and (most critically) physical implementation.
+These downstream users likely have differing perspectives about what constitutes the most important part of the public API --
+A system-level software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding DFF (because that doesn't affect their software).
+In contrast, a user working on physical implementation might view that register address as a minor detail, but depend on the hierarchical path of the DFF to ensure that it is implemented with the correct type of cell.

 ## Changes in SystemVerilog